 When Brazil was coming out of the dictatorship and the 1988 Constitution was being drafted, the National Movement for Urban Reform was incredibly vocal in advocating for legal measures to combat centuries of unequal concentration of land ownership in Brazil.
 Academics, activists and neighborhood associations worked together, and as a result, the social use of land and the right for small-scale urban land ownership was included in the constitution.

-Many favelas in Rio are eligible for title under Article 183 of the Constitution and Part II, Article 9 of the City Statute, but in order for title to be granted, favelas must present documentation of their history to the government.
-Vila Autódromo and Indiana-Tijuca are examples of communities who have successfully claimed this right.
-As more favelas are threatened with removal in the run up to mega-events, more are getting their paperwork organized to utilize this right.
+Many favelas in Rio are eligible for title under Article 183 of the Constitution and Part II, Article 9 of the City Statute, but in order for title to be granted, favelas must present documentation of their history and it must be approved, which can take many, many years.
+As a result, relatively few favelas, proportionately speaking, have secured adverse possession rights in Rio.